QualiTorque/torque-spinnaker-plugin/README.md

           enabled: true
           version: <<VERSION NUMBER>>
     repositories:
-      ColonyRepo:
+      TorqueRepo:
         url: <<Plugin.json location>>
 ```
 3. Execute `hal deploy apply` to deploy the changes.
-4. You should now be able to see 2 new stages provided by this plugin (Colony Start and End Sandbox) in the Deck UI when adding a new stage to your pipeline.
+4. You should now be able to see 2 new stages provided by this plugin (Torque Start and End Sandbox) in the Deck UI when adding a new stage to your pipeline.

 ## License
 [Apache License 2.0](https://github.com/QualiSystems/shellfoundry/blob/master/LICENSE)